Current Students (2016-2017 School Year)

 2009-2010 LOTC experiences and speakers

 2011-2012 LOTC experience and speakers

-The school day begins at 7:45 AM and ends at 2:55 for the Intermediate School and 3:10 for the Middle School.
+The school day begins at 7:40 AM and ends at 2:55 for the Intermediate School and 3:10 for the Middle & Upper Schools.
 Students may be dropped off beginning at 7:20 AM (when adult supervision begins) until 7:40 AM.
-IS students may be picked up at 2:55, or they can wait (under supervision) for their ride during MS pick up.
+IS students may be picked up at 2:55, or they can wait (under supervision) for their ride during MS/US pick up.
 University School's Extended Day program offers care for students from the end of day up to 5:30.
 For more information about Extended Day, please click on the link.

 - Bottoms - Students will wear khaki or navy shorts/skirts/skorts or pants.
+All skirts should be just above the knee or longer.
 Denim is not acceptable.